ValantineSuh/Webpack/README.md

 ```bash
 npm init
 ```
-To some, it is preferable to add the `-y` flag to it, so as to skip the interactive promt hereby leading to quick project initialisation.
+To some, it is preferable to add the `-y` flag to it, so as to skip the interactive prompt hereby leading to quick project initialisation.
 ```bash
 npm init -y
 ```